Top 4 High-Intensity Interval Training PE Circuit Workouts For Schools

 “This just seems like something that allows everyone to achieve greatness,” she said.
 “Even if they’re only holding the plank for 10 seconds, maybe at the beginning of the year they were only holding it for 5.
 That’s a gain.
 All we ask them to do is to do their best.”

 Muskrat’s students see throughout the workout – and afterwards – if they are doing their best.
-They wear adidas Zone for IHT Spirit wrist heart rate monitors, which show them in real time their actual heart rate as well as the heart rate zone (blue for resting, yellow for moderate activity and red for vigorous activity) they are exercising in.
+They wear IHT Zone wrist heart rate monitors, which show them in real time their actual heart rate as well as the heart rate zone (blue for resting, yellow for moderate activity and red for vigorous activity) they are exercising in.
 The technology helps push students during their workouts.

 “We definitely see a difference because they can see where they’re at and they realize whether they can give more or not,” Muskrat said.